I am a Professor of Economics and Head of the

 (with Joshua Angrist)

-- "Of Mice and Merchants: Trade and Growth in the Iron Age," May 2017 (with Stephan Maurer and Ferdinand Rauch).
+- "Of Mice and Merchants: Trade and Growth in the Iron Age," NBER Working Paper 24825, July 2018 (with Jan David Bakker, Stephan Maurer, and Ferdinand Rauch).

 - "Does Rosie Like Riveting?
-Male and Female Occupational Choices," NBER Working Paper 22495, August 2016 (with Grace Lordan).
-Latest version with Appendix
+Male and Female Occupational Choices," NBER Working Paper 22495, August 2016 (with Grace Lordan) Latest version June 2018.

 "A Cautionary Note on Using Industry Affiliation to Predict Income," NBER Working Paper 18384, September 2012 (with Hannes Schwandt).